matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 the room being
 [knockable](https://spec.matrix.org/v1.3/client-server-api/#knocking-on-rooms),
 public or you already being a member.
-For unauthenticated requests a response should only be returned if the room is publically accessible.
+For unauthenticated requests a response should only be returned if the room is publicly accessible.

 A request could look like this: